How to Transcribe Documentaries: A Guide for Filmmakers, Researchers, and Students

 How do I cite a documentary transcript in an academic paper?

 The documentary itself remains your primary source for citation.
-Use the VidNotes transcript as a working tool to locate and verify quotes, then cite the documentary according to your style guide (APA, MLA, Chicago, etc.) with the timestamp as your location reference.
+Use the VidNotes transcript as a working tool to find and verify quotes, then cite the documentary according to your style guide (APA, MLA, Chicago, etc.) with the timestamp as your location reference.

 Can I transcribe a full-length documentary in one pass?